What is Plegridy?

 - See the detailed Instructions for Use that come with Plegridy for instructions on how to prepare and inject your dose of Plegridy.

 - Use Plegridy exactly as your healthcare provider tells you.
 A healthcare provider should show you how to inject your Plegridy before you use it for the first time.

 - Your healthcare provider will tell you how much Plegridy to inject and how often to inject Plegridy.
 Do not inject more than your healthcare provider tells you to.

 - When you use Plegridy for the first time, your healthcare provider may tell you to slowly increase your dose.

-- Plegridy is given by injection under the skin (subcutaneous injection) of your stomach (abdomen), back of upper arm, or thigh 1 time every 14 days.
+- inject Plegridy under the skin of your stomach (abdomen), back of upper arm, or thigh 1 time every 14 days.

 - Change (rotate) the site you choose with each injection to help decrease the chance that you will have an injection site reaction.
 Do not inject into an area of the body where the skin is irritated, reddened, bruised, infected, or scarred in any way.

-- After 2 hours check your injection site for redness, swelling or tenderness.
+- After 2 hours check your injection site for redness, pain, itching, swelling, tenderness, a break in your skin that becomes blue and black, or drains fluid.
 If you have a skin reaction and it does not clear up in a few days, contact your healthcare provider.